daqiren888/w251/HW06/README.md

 # Homework 6

-This homework requires a Jetson device.
-If you do not have a device, please just sumbit the HW answering just questions 2 and 3 from Part 1.

-This homework covers some use of GStreamer and model optimization.
-It builds on the week 6 lab and completing the lab first is hightly recommended.

-This is an ungraded assignment

 ## Part 1: GStreamer

 1. In the lab, you used the Ndida sink nv3dsink; Nvidia provides a another sink, nveglglessink.
 Convert the following sink to use nveglglessink.